nemonn/dbd-hook-counter/README.md

 - Quit with `ALT`+`ESC`

 ## Resolution & HUD scale
-Works on all resolutions.
+Works with all resolutions.
 Your in-game HUD scale can be selected in the tray menu.
 ![Tray Menu](https://github.com/nemonn/dbd-hook-counter/blob/main/Screenshots/2.png)

 ## Is it safe?